wp-plugins/image-slider-with-description/readme.txt

 Now option to load the slider directly in the theme file ( i.e PHP file) Tested up to 3.4.2

+= 6.1 =

+Tested up to 3.5
+Avoid registering the alternate jQuery.
+From this version we are using existing wordpress jQuery.

 == Upgrade Notice ==

 = 1.0 =